The Anarchy of Scheduling Without Money: Truthful Mechanisms

 It is a known fact that the LP relaxation of a problem can be a useful tool for designing mechanisms (both randomized and fractional).
 What the LP mechanism essentially does is that it forces all machines to have equal expected (minimum) cost.
 This aligns the goal of the designer with the objective of the machines, thus making it easier for truthfulness to be guaranteed; similar in spirit is the {\sc{Equal Cost}} mechanism of \cite{FT13}.
 We recall that the LP relaxation for the scheduling problem is as shown in \cref{fig:LP}.

-We denote an \emph{optimal} solution\footnote{Notice that although $\mu_{\vecc t}^{\text{LP}}$ is unique, there might be various allocation fractions $\alpha_{i,j}$ that give rise to the optimal makespan $\mu_{\vecc t}^{\text{LP}}$, in which case we can choose an arbitrary one for $\alpha^{\text{LP}}_{\vecc t}$, e.g.\ take the lexicographically smaller.} to the above LP by $\alpha^{\text{LP}}(\vecc t),\mu^{\text{LP}}_{\vecc t}$ (dropping the $\text{LP}$ superscript whenever this is clear from the context).
-The vector $\alpha^{\text{LP}}(\vecc t)$ can be straightforwardly interpreted as allocation probabilities or allocation fractions giving rise to a randomized and a fractional mechanism, respectively.
+We denote an \emph{optimal} solution\footnote{Notice that although $\mu_{\vecc t}^{\text{LP}}$ is unique, there might be various allocation fractions $\alpha_{i,j}$ that give rise to the optimal makespan $\mu_{\vecc t}^{\text{LP}}$, in which case we can choose an arbitrary one for $\alpha^{\text{LP}}_{\vecc t}$, e.g.\ take the lexicographically smaller.} to the above LP by $\alpha^{\text{LP}}(\vecc t)$, and the optimal objective value by $\mu^{\text{LP}}_{\vecc t}$ (dropping the $\text{LP}$ superscript whenever this is clear from the context).
+The vector $\alpha^{\text{LP}}(\vecc t)$ can be straightforwardly interpreted as allocation probabilities or allocation fractions giving rise to a randomized or a fractional mechanism, respectively.
 We refer to the corresponding mechanisms as the LP randomized and the LP fractional mechanism.
 In \cref{thm:lp_truthful} we show that both mechanisms are truthful, hence, we can think of $\mu_{\vecc t}^{\text{LP}}$ as corresponding to the maximum (expected) cost/workload perceived by any machine.

 It is a simple observation that in an optimal solution the workload must be fully balanced among all machines and that $\mu^{\text{LP}}$ can only increase when all execution times increase, i.e.\ $\mu_{\vecc t}^{\text{LP}}\leq \mu_{\vecc t'}^{\text{LP}}$ for $\vecc t \leq \vecc t'$ (pointwise).